austerlitz/order_id/README.md

 ```
 ### Parameters
 OrderId takes four optional parameters:
-- `length`: number of decimal places in a timestamps.
+- `decimal_places`: number of decimal places in a timestamp.
 Makes no sense if it's over 20, common sense is 10 or 12.
 - `base`: base number system.
 Defaults to 36, but any arbitrary base is a good place to obfuscate your ids.
 E.g . `OrderId.generate(base: 12) # 12616-51312-6751B-A87B1-72235-444`
 - `separator`: a separator char.
 Defaults to `-` but can be `'/'` or any non-digit and non-word character
 - `group_length`: a number of chars in groups separated by a `separator`.
 Defaults to 4. `OrderId.generate(base: 12, length: 4, group_length: 8) # "1A434285-32526"`